mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 But I was finding that escalation was quickly becoming a source of stress for me.
 For a while, I thought that was just the nature of esclating issues.
 I'm only seeing the really tough customer questions, so they're going to feel more stressful.
 But thinking about it more, I realized there were ways for me to reduce the stress.

 First, I adjusted our process for escalation.
 The style of escalation had been, "Michael, here's a problem we've never seen before.
 How do you want us to handle it?"
-Instead, I encouraged the team to propose a solution when they escalated.
+Instead, I encouraged the team to propose a solution to me.
 If I wasn't available, and they were the last line of support, what would they tell the customer?

 That worked well because 80% of the time, the team came up with the same solution that I would have recommended.
 And the more they did this, the better they became at tackling hard cases.